The Project and Internship

 - Daily meditations, yoga, workouts for maintaining excellent mind, body and soul well-being and personal development.

 Welcome to our new experiential education internships and adventure retreats specializing in sustainable development and environmental leadership!
-The Red Road Foundation been becoming sustainable, monetizing waste, providing free education and implementing a trash collection system in a rural countryside Village.
+The Red Road Foundation has been becoming sustainable, monetizing waste, providing free education and implementing a trash collection system in a rural countryside Village.
 Our sustainable development model is aimed toward Creating systems that will be run by locals and implementing the systems with help from volunteers around the world.
 Our environmental leadership in the village has locals and volunteers collaborating making and collecting plastic bottle bricks for construction and promoting sustainable development in the village.
 We have incentivized our projects through trading for hygiene products and free workshops on the impact trash has on our lives.
 We have had hundreds of volunteers from all over the world coming to participate in implementing these grassroots projects.
 We are able to encourage environmental leadership by customizing our projects to fully exercising the passions and skills of our volunteers and interns.